 The disorder can affect other organs in the mother's body.
 A woman may also have kidney damage, liver failure, neurological symptoms, such as severe headaches, seizures, and fluid on the lungs (known as pulmonary edema), Jeyabalan said.

 Preeclampsia tends to happen during the second half of pregnancy, and more commonly in the third trimester, Jeyabalan said.
-It can also occur up to six weeks after delivering a baby.
+It can also occur in the postpartum period, up to six weeks after delivering a baby.

 In the past, preeclampsia may have been called "toxemia" or "pregnancy-induced hypertension," Jeyabalan said.
 But these outdated terms are no longer used.
 They have been replaced by the terms "gestational hypertension," which is when elevated blood pressure is detected in a woman after the 20th week of pregnancy, but she does not also have protein in her urine, which would be considered "preeclampsia."